-- If you are dropping down to zero credits for a semester, please contact your college or academic department. - Nonparticipation in your online course does not constitute a withdrawal from the class. - If you are unable to drop yourself on student link please contact your college or academic department.
+- If you are dropping down to zero credits for a semester, please contact your college or academic department. - · Nonparticipation in your online course does not constitute a withdrawal from the class. - If you are unable to drop yourself on Student Link, please contact your college or academic department. - · Online courses will open to students in Blackboard on the first day of the term. - Online courses close to students three weeks after the last day of the term.
+Please plan to download and save any assignments or material you'd like to keep by that date.